Millom: Landmarks

+Lighthouses

 In 1866 the Hodbarrow Mining Company built a lighthouse on Hodbarrow Point to guide ships to its dock.
 When the company built a seawall in 1905 to protect its mineworkings, it established a new lighthouse on the wall and abandoned the old one.
 Both structures still stand.
 In 2004 the newer lighthouse (which had itself been abandoned in 1949) was refurbished as part of a local community initiative.
 At the time a new solar-powered light was placed in the lantern which used to operate at night, but by 2016 it was no longer functioning.